Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 METHOD

 • Preparing the lentils.
-Clean and soak the lentils for a 8 hours.
+Clean and soak the lentils for a few hours hours.
 (You can skip the soaking if you don’t have time).
 Discard the liquid.
 Add 3 cups of fresh water and bay leaves and bring to a boil.
 Cook covered on low heat for 1 hour.
 Turn burner off.
-Let the lentils soak up the let over cooking water for 15 minutes with the lid on.
+Let the lentils soak up the cooking water for 15 minutes with the lid on.
 Set aside.
 (Omit this step if you are using canned lentils).

 • Meanwhile prepare the soup base.
 Sauté the onions for 5 minutes until translucent.
 Stir.
 Add chopped celery, continue sauteing for 5 more minutes.
 Keep stirring.